egouldmarie/CS_554/Team_Warmup_Optimizing_Emulator/README.md

 > Keep in mind, this submission will count for everyone in your Groups
 > for the compiler project group.

+## Compiling the Emulator

+To compile normally, with no internal no timing functions:<br/>

+`g++ ./rpi_emulator.cpp -o emulator -O3`

+To compile with internal timing functions (which makes the program run much more slowly but gives a good sense of the distribution of OpCode frequency and time spent):<br/>

+`g++ ./rpi_emulator.cpp -o emulator -O3 -DDEBUG`

 ## Overview

 We were tempted to work on that emulator among us that was already the